-- 1. The Look

-- 2. The Warning

-- 3. If a child continually does not make the right choice, or if it is a bottom line offence, children will be given a Red Sky.
+- 1. The Look - 2.
+The Warning - 3.
+Time Out- this is only used at lunchtime and lasts for 10 minutes.
+A child who receives a Time Out card from a lunchtime supervisor should go the Red Sky area where the staff in charge will have a recovery conversation.
+After 10 minutes, the child can return to the playground. - 4.
+If a child continually does not make the right choice, or if it is a bottom line offence, children will be given a Red Sky.